Amyggr/Fintech-Case-Study/README.md

 * Who are the founders of the company?

+The founders of root insurance are Alex Timm and Dan Manges.

 * How did the idea for the company (or project) come about?

 * How is the company funded?
 How much funding have they received?